 Luminous may be a bit lacking in punch, but The Horrors’ fans won’t be disappointed with the new album, and new listeners to the band will find a good collection of songs that could either be listened to attentively or as a consistent background playlist.

-Luminous was released on 5th May 2014, for further information or to order the album visit here.
+Luminous was released on 5th May 2014.
+For further information or to order the album visit The Horrors’ website here.

 Watch the video for So Now You Know here: